-Here we need our keyword list we’ve collected earlier.
+Here we need the keyword list we’ve collected earlier.
 Create a tag for every topic you mentioned in your videos, in all variations.

-At the very beginning, you can look up at your competitors.
+At the very beginning, you can look up at your competitors, or use popular YouTube tags.
 Use the vidIQ plugin to find out what tags your competitors use: